CesiumGS/3d-tiles/README.md

 The tree defined in tiles.json by `root` and, recursively, its `children`, can define different types of spatial data structures.
 In addition, any combination of tile formats and refinement approach (replacement or additive) can be used, enabling a lot of flexibility to support heterogeneous datasets.

 It is up to the conversion tool that generates tiles.json to define an optimal tree for the dataset.
 A runtime engine, such as Cesium, is generic and will render any tree defined by tiles.json.
 Here's a brief descriptions of how 3D Tiles can represent various spatial data structures.
-This is allowed, but is suboptimal.

 #### K-d trees